bindubc/ClearViewSystem/UseCase/Candidate Management Usecase/README.md

-##  Candidate Management Use Cases

-Here’s a deeper exploration of the **Candidate Management Use Cases** for the ClearView platform, detailing Architectural Decision Records (ADRs), APIs, characteristics, and the data/operation flow with the involved components.
+Here's an in-depth exploration of **Candidate Management Use Cases**, detailing Architectural Decision Records (ADRs), APIs, characteristics, data/operation flows, involved components, storage estimations, failover considerations, recommendations, and discussions around consistency, resiliency, availability, partition issues, and solutions.

-### **Candidate Management Use Cases**
+### **Candidate Management Use Cases Deep Dive**

 ---

-### **Use Case 1: Register Candidate**
+### **1. Register Candidate**

 #### **Description**
 Candidates can create an account on the ClearView platform.

 #### **Actors**
-- Candidates
+- **Primary Actor**: Candidate
+- **Secondary Actor**: System Admin (for monitoring)

 #### **Preconditions**
-- Access to the ClearView website or application.
+- The candidate must have internet access.

 #### **Postconditions**
-- Candidate account is created, and they receive a confirmation email.
+- The candidate's account is created, and they receive a confirmation email.

 #### **ADR**
-- **Decision**: Use OAuth 2.0 for authentication.
+- **Decision**: Use OAuth 2.0 for secure authentication.
-- **Reason**: OAuth provides a secure, token-based authentication method that enhances security and allows for easy integration with third-party services.
+- **Reason**: It allows integration with external identity providers (e.g., Google, LinkedIn) and enhances security.

 #### **API**
 - **POST /api/candidates/register**